Ryckie/Ryckie.github.io/README.md

 - `treply [message]` - Reply to a ticket.

 **Server Management**

-T
-🛑 This grants you nearly full admin permissions to the server and bots.
+- `!gadmin` -Give yourself the *admins* role.  (🛑 This grants you nearly full admin permissions to the server and bots.
 You should avoid having this enabled for your role.
 However, if you are 100% sure what you are doing, you can go ahead 😊!
 Just be aware that you don't delete messages or stuff.
-Since this is most likely irreversible! 🛑
+Since this is most likely irreversible!)
+- `!radmin` -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM4Mzg4Nzk4LDk0MDAzMTcyMCwxNTk2MD
-k2NjksMTc3NjYwMDQwMiwxNjUyNTU5NTg1XX0=
+eyJoaXN0b3J5IjpbMTM3OTM0MTQwMSw5NDAwMzE3MjAsMTU5Nj
+A5NjY5LDE3NzY2MDA0MDIsMTY1MjU1OTU4NV19
 -->